mariostg/bft/mkdocs/docs/user/index.md

 ## Registering new User

-Users who need access to the BFT can submit a request by filling the form as shown below.
+Users who need access to the BFT can submit an online request by filling the form as shown below.
 Upon submission, the request will be evaluated and access will be granted according to the nature of the business required by the user.
 User maybe contacted to clarify the needs.

 <figure markdown>